aybautistas/stock_performance/README.md

 # stock_performance
 Final Project Python for Data Science Course

-Extracting stock and revenue Data using webscraping in Python
+Extracting stock and revenue Data using web scraping in Python